MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/get-vm-properties-activity.md

 |:---|:---|:---|:---|
 | VM Path | The path of the virtual machine in the vSphere hierarchy. | String   | Yes   |

-### Get VM Properties Activity Optional PropertiesNo optional properties are provided for this activity.
+### Get VM Properties Activity Optional Properties
+No optional properties are provided for this activity.

 ### Get VM Properties Activity Published Data